 Conclusions: This study establishes actionable PROMIS score thresholds that are stable over time and anchored to patient self-reported health status, increasing interpretability of PF, SE, PI, and Fatigue scores.
 The findings support the use of these PROMIS measures in primary care toward improving provider-patient communication, prioritizing patient concerns, and optimizing clinical decision making.

 Jacobson, Ryan; Kang, Daniel; and Houck, Jeff, "Can Patient-Reported Outcomes Measurement Information System® (PROMIS) Measures Accurately Enhance Understanding of Acceptable Symptoms and Functioning in Primary Care?"
 (2020).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 79.